aeris by iRobot

 • Business objectives

-This experience strengthened my understanding of conversion-focused UX and the importance of structuring complexity into clarity.
+This project strengthened my understanding of conversion-focused UX and how to turn complexity into clarity.

 Final designs